How to get started

 Caño Cristales, is just a normal river for most of the year but from June to early December, mosses and algae bloom.
 And because of this beautiful colors occur!
 It has been called "the river of five colors", "the river that ran away from paradise" and "the most beautiful river in the world."
 Read more here Villavicencio.

-- When you urgently need a haircut (5.000 cop at a local shop), it might be useful to know that the cut itself only takes 2 minutes, styling only a bit longer (30 minutes).
-You will be ready to rumble in next to no time!
+- When you urgently need a haircut (5 COP at a local shop), it might be useful to know that the cut itself only takes 2 minutes.

 - And don't forget: COLLECT MOMENTS NOT THINGS!